Toward a Distributed Radio Telescope Using Global IoT Networks: Calibration Methods and Feasibility Analysis

 \subsection{Potential Risk of Location and User Data Leakage}

-Integrating personal IoT devices into a scientific sensing network raises significant data privacy and security concerns, as these devices may capture or be linked to personally identifiable information.
-To address these issues, since most astronomical signals are below the noise floor of the IoT node receiver system, only anonymized noise-level astronomical data is sent to the central processor, protecting both user confidentiality and the integrity of the scientific data.
+Integrating personal IoT devices into a large-scale scientific sensing network naturally raises concerns regarding data privacy and security, particularly when devices may be associated with user location or other sensitive information.
+To mitigate these risks, the proposed framework is designed such that raw communication data or user-specific information is neither required nor transmitted to the central processor.

+As discussed earlier, most astronomical signals of interest lie well below the thermal noise floor of the IoT receiver.
+Furthermore, the successive interference cancellation (SIC) approach introduced in Section~\ref{sec:SIC_Inter_Mitigation} suppresses dominant communication signals prior to distributed beamforming, resulting in residual signals that are effectively noise-limited.
+Consequently, the data forwarded to the central processor consists primarily of anonymized, noise-level samples that contain no recoverable user communication content or identifiable information.

+Under these assumptions, the proposed architecture minimizes the risk of location and user data leakage while preserving the statistical information necessary for astronomical correlation and imaging.
+This separation between user communication functionality and scientific data processing provides an inherent layer of privacy protection, supporting the safe participation of personal IoT devices in distributed radio astronomy observations.